wsomad/json-tool/README.md

 ## Scope

-- **Developer:** Able to manage their JSON file privately on local machine as they can download the json-tool.exe program.
+- **Developer:** Able to make changes on their JSON file privately on local machine.

 ## Usage & Options
 ### How to Start: